 Has this given you a thirst for earphone production, do you think you’ll be looking at more in the future?

 There’s no doubt it was great working on a project that was a little different.
 Who knows if we’ll see more earphones in the future.
 Never say never!

 Lastly, how would you describe the SE1s in three words?

 To round off the making of the SE1s, the Great British sound needed some Great British packaging.
 Graphic Designer Ben Carratu explains the design that graces the box of our SE1s:

 The design was intended to get away from the technical ‘scene’ that’s already on the market and create something that’s more personal to us.
 We design and engineer in London so we wanted to celebrate that fact.
 Hence the subtle map and foil compass rose centered over our HQ.
 As these earphones were intended to see us into our workplace with good sound, it felt right to call them by our postcode – SE1, the coordinates you see on the box are the exact coordinates to our front door!
 It’s brilliant that we’ve been able to use these to support our SE1 neighbours – Youth Music.

-If all the above has left you hankering for some serious quality audio on the move, then you’d best act fast - our limited 1,000 pair run are on sale now!
-And remember, you choose what you pay for them, as money raised will go to the Youth Music Foundation who work tirelessly to improve children’s lives through the power of music.
+If all the above has left you hankering for some serious quality audio on the move, the SE1s are on sale now!
+And remember, money raised will go to the Youth Music Foundation, Music Unites and The Merit School of Music who work tirelessly to improve children’s lives through the power of music.
 Cambridge Audio quality in-ear headphones for you, and an improved way of life for others.
 Everyone’s a winner.